igaray/name_pryer/README.md

 ### Overview

-**name-pryer** is a simple script for manipulating file names, a file name swiss army knife.
+**name-pryer** is a simple command-line script for manipulating file names, a file name swiss army knife.
 It operates on single files or groups of files.
 It's name (and code) is an anagram of [pyRenamer](https://github.com/SteveRyherd/pyRenamer)